Aliases for SEMA6D Gene

 GeneCards Summary for SEMA6D Gene

 SEMA6D (Sema Domain, Transmembrane Domain (TM), And Cytoplasmic Domain, (Semaphorin) 6D) is a Protein Coding gene.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
+Among its related pathways are Developmental Biology and Semaphorin interactions.
 GO annotations related to this gene include receptor activity and semaphorin receptor binding.
 An important paralog of this gene is SEMA6C.

 UniProtKB/Swiss-Prot for SEMA6D Gene